nazarchykur/sb-postgres-flyway/README.md

 ## Entities

-### Account

-The `Account` entity represents a user account in the system.
+* The `Account` entity represents a user account in the system.
 It includes the following fields:

-* `id`: Unique identifier of the account.
-* `firstName`: First name of the account holder.
-* `lastName`: Last name of the account holder.
-* `email`: Email address associated with the account.
-* `password`: Password for the account.
-* `createdAt`: Timestamp indicating the creation date of the account.
-* `updatedAt`: Timestamp indicating the last update date of the account.
-* `posts`: List of posts associated with the account.
-* `authorities`: Set of authorities assigned to the account.

-### Authority

-The `Authority` entity represents a role or permission in the system.
+* The `Authority` entity represents a role or permission in the system.
 It includes the following fields:

-* `id`: Unique identifier of the authority.
-* `name`: Name of the authority.
-* `accounts`: List of accounts assigned with the authority.

-### Post

-The Post entity represents a post made by an account.
+* The `Post` entity represents a post made by an account.
 It includes the following fields:

-`id`: Unique identifier of the post.
-`title`: Title of the post.
-`content`: Content of the post.
-`createdAt`: Timestamp indicating the creation date of the post.
-`updatedAt`: Timestamp indicating the last update date of the post.
-`account`: Account associated with the post.

 ## Database Migrations